 - Follow the steps described for the Initial Set-up until you reach the WebConf wizard's page with installation options.

-- Enter the connections details of your NFS server where your backup is stored.
+- Select backup: Enter the connections details of your NFS server and select your backup.

 - At the end of the restore procedure, you are prompted to reboot the system.